fmaguire/mag_sim_paper/manuscript.md

 Plasmids are of great research importance, these elements are a major source of the lateral dissemination of AMR genes throughout microbial ecosystems [@pmid:26603922; @doi:10.3389/fmicb.2016.00173].
 Due to these reasons, the correct assembly of DNA sequence of plasmid origin has proven to be difficult from short read data [@doi:10.1099/mgen.0.000128,@doi:10.1099/mgen.0.000206].

-GIs and plasmids pose significant challenges in MAG recovery due to their unusual sequence compositon and relative abundance; as these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, it is vital that we assess the impact of metagenome assembly and binning on the representation of these specific elements.
+GIs and plasmids pose significant challenges in MAG recovery due to their unusual sequence composition and relative abundance; as these MGEs are key to the function and spread of pathogenic traits such as AMR and virulence, it is vital that we assess the impact of metagenome assembly and binning on the representation of these specific elements.
 This is particularly important with the increasing popularity of MAG approaches within microbial and public-health research.
 Therefore, to address this issue we performed an analysis of GI and plasmid recovery accuracy across a set of state-of-the-art short-read metagenome assembly and binning approaches using a simulated metagenome comprised of GI- and plasmid-rich taxa.